-Pupils of the School continue to win top awards in the annual U.K. Mathematics Challenge involving over 200,000 students.

-• Outstanding achievements in poetry and creative writing.
-Maharishi School pupils continue to win prizes for poetry and creative writing in national competitions.
-So many poetry prizes have been won that the poems have been collected in an anthology and published with an introduction by the Poet Laureate of the nation.
+Pupils of the School continue to win top awards in the annual U.K. Mathematics Challenge involving over 200,000 students. • Outstanding achievements in poetry and creative writing.
+Maharishi School pupils continue to win prizes for poetry and creative writing in national competitions involving thousands of entries.
+So many poetry prizes have been won that the poems have been collected in an anthology and published with an introduction by the Poet Laureate of the nation, appointed by the Queen.